IBM-Cloud/swift-helloworld/README.md

 swift_buildpack_v2_0_3-20161217-1748    19         true      false    buildpack_swift_v2.0.3-20161217-1748.zip
 ```

 Looking at the output above, we can see that the Swift buildpack (v2.0.0) is installed on Bluemix.
 This will allow a seamless deployment of the starter application to Bluemix.
-After you have cloned this Git repo, go to its root folder on your system and issue the following command Cloud Foundry command:
+After you have cloned this Git repo, go to its root folder on your system and issue the following command:

 ```
 bluemix app push